asouvanlasy/drestation/about.md

 layout: about
 ---

-DreStation is a project about documenting the things I've learned or are currently learning.
+DreStation is a project about documenting the things I've learned or am currently learning.
 It's intended to aid my understanding of various topics through writing.
 If I can explain things or teach others, it will surely help me teach myself.

 ### What's New